We are on hand to help answer your queries

 If you have any questions about your pack, please head to the Info Desk on the day of the event.

-Parking is available at the below locations.
+Parking will be available at the below locations.
 This MUST be pre-booked and all permits visible on the dashboard on the day:

 Friends and family can drop participants off but there is a maximum wait time of 15 minutes.